 The plush, comfortable, and stylish Pearl Izumi Pro Bib Short is our favorite for long days in the saddle.
 Its cushy chamois feels almost luxurious (not something we often say about performance bike wear), and the seamless construction of the bibs makes it feel like nothing is there.
 The bibs have a center clip so that you can customize the fit; we preferred to ride with the bibs clipped to stay out of the way of our shoulders.
 We also really appreciated the drop-tail bib design for easy bathroom breaks.

 Some riders want to look ultra-fast while racing, while others are looking to take a scenic tour of the countryside in the comfort and function required for a slower-paced day.
 Hence, the less racy Terry Hi-Rise Holster Short.
 We found both the comfort and coverage we desired for shorter road rides.
-Aside from the built-in chamois, these shorts don't scream, “I cycled here.”
+Aside from the built-in chamois, these shorts don't scream, “I rode my bike here.”
 Their longer length, spacious side pocket, and looser fit make them a little more discreet.
 Don't be fooled, though; they still have full coverage and a comfortable chamois.

 Compare Products